pryme0/chat-app-with-firebase/README.md

-# Real-time Messaging Application with Firebase backend
+# Real-time Messaging Application with Firebase Backend

+A modern real-time chat application built using React (Vite), TypeScript, and Firebase.
+This project demonstrates real-time communication, user management, and scalable architecture using Firebase services.

 ## 🚀 Features